Cybersecurity Triage

 System impact

 Read-only, sensitive output.
 Nothing changes.
-The command filters the fixture-local auth log for successful access and privilege-use lines.
+The command filters the system auth log for successful access and privilege-use lines.

 May require elevated permissions on protected paths or service-owned files.